Tips for Activating Bento CardsExpense ManagementStartups & Tech Companies

 This process ensures that everyone has the right controls available to them.
 We use mobile numbers to create app connections.
 We use the billing zip code to verify the business location, even though your employees could be working on another continent.

 And we do want to keep you happy.
-You are always free to call our US-based customer support team at 1-866-220-8455, but this information might save you that step.
+You are always free to call our industry-leading customer support team at 1-866-220-8455, but this information might save you that step.